AI Memory for Business Automation: Persistent Assistants That Learn

 self.store_context("business_rule", user_query)

 The feedback loop is what separates a memory system from a static knowledge base.
-Negative feedback is just as valuable as positive: when the system knows what didn't work, it avoids repeating those patterns.
+Negative feedback is just as useful as positive.
+When the system knows what didn't work, it stops repeating those patterns.

-For larger organizations, create specialized memory agents that each handle a different domain.
+For larger organizations, run specialised memory agents that each handle a different domain.
 If you want deeper patterns for orchestrating those agents, production-ready AI agents with LangChain covers memory, tool integration, and deployment in more depth.

 class SpecializedMemoryAgents: